 BCG vaccination, however, does not prevent allergies and asthma.

-9.1% of children in the US suffer from asthma and 17% have atopic dermatitis.
+9% of children in USA suffer from asthma, and 17% suffer from atopic dermatitis.

-Runny nose, two or more times during the first year of life reduces the risk of asthma by 48%, and wheezing by 40% .Children also reduces the risk of allergies.
+Having rhinitis two or more times during the first year of life decreases the risk of asthma by 48%, and the risk of wheeze by 40%.
+Having rhinitis also decreases the risk of allergies.

 In an analysis of 11,000 children who received a whole-cell vaccine in Canada, those who received the first dose of the vaccine two months later than usual developed asthma far less often (2-fold lower chance).
 Furthermore, those who received all three doses of the vaccine later in childhood had a 2.5-fold lower risk of developing asthma.